 - Able to live in modest rental housing provided by LVC with a group of other fellows; or connect regularly with other fellows if serving remotely

 - Able to have positive, healthy social interactions with others to promote living and/or working together

 Cost of the Program

-While the cost of benefits provided to Volunteers in the program may average around $25,000 – $30,000 per year, Volunteers are selected to volunteer at little to no cost.
-In exchange for this grant of program services to the Volunteer, Volunteers must commit to participate and engage fully for the duration of the program chosen, whether a year or a semester volunteer experience.
-Volunteers sign a 3-Way Contract between the Volunteer, Placement, and LVC.
+While the cost of benefits provided may average around $35,000 per year, fellows participate at little to no cost.
+In exchange for this grant of program services, fellows must commit to participate and engage fully for the duration of the program chosen, whether in person or remotely.
+Fellows sign a 3-Way Contract between the fellow, Placement, and LVC.

-The cost of programming is shared by the nonprofit organizations that provide a position for volunteering (Placements cover 30-50%), and LVC, which raises funds year-round (50-70%).
+The cost of programming is shared by the nonprofit organization partners that provide a service position (Placements cover 30-50%), and LVC, which raises funds year-round.
 Partner organizations can request a worksheet to determine their fees, which are based on the organization’s salaries and benefits line as reported in the most recent 990.

-There is a cost to Volunteers if they leave the program early.
-Volunteers that leave the program early return part of this $25-30,000 grant amount to the Placement organization, since the Placement has committed to the Volunteer with its fees paid to LVC and volunteer position for the full year or semester.
-Additionally, the Placement has depended on the Volunteer fulfilling the position requirements and often can not easily replace the Volunteer.
-The amount is not the full $30,000, but a percentage of the cost, and depends on the length of time served.
+There is a cost to fellows if they leave the program early.
+Fellows that leave the program early return part of this $35,000 grant amount to the Placement organization, since the Placement has committed to the fellow with its fees paid to LVC and service position for the full year or semester.
+Additionally, the Placement has depended on the fellow fulfilling the position requirements and often can not easily replace the fellow.
+The fellows reimbursement to LVC and the Placement host is a percentage of the cost, and depends on the length of time served.